PeiliSong501/Simulating_Automotive_Radar-/README.md

 # Simulating_Automotive_Radar
-Source code of our paper **'Simulating automotive radar with lidar and camera inputs'**.
+Source code of our paper **'Simulating Automotive Radar with Lidar and Camera Inputs'**.

 The paper has been accepted by **IROS2025**, and is available at https://arxiv.org/abs/2503.08068.
 🚧 **Code will be released soon!** 🚧